charmaineyhong/zomato_data_analysis/README.md

 ## Project Overview

-This Python application assists Steven, a travel blogger, in analyzing restaurant data from Zomato for his food series.
-It processes and analyzes restaurant data, including details, events, and ratings, to generate insights that enhance travel and food content.
+This Python application analyzes restaurant data from Zomato.
+It processes and analyzes restaurant data and includes details, events, and ratings, for insights to restaurants.

 ## Data Sources